kam-cheng/exa-data-eng-assessment/README.md

 | request   | jsonb       | request         |

-All other tables are created dynamically based on the resource type the entry, and will contain the following columns:
+All other tables are created dynamically based on the FHIR entry's resource type value.
+The value is parsed to camel case (e.g. resource type `ExplanationOfBenefit` is converted to table name `explanation_of_benefit`), before creating the table with the following columns:

 | `Column:` | `Data Type:`| `FHIR Key:`     |
 | --------- | ----------- | -------------   |